freeCodeCamp/guide/src/pages/articles/certificates/count-backwards-with-a-for-loop/index.md

 ---
-title: Count Backwards with A for Loop
+title: Count Backwards with a for Loop
 ---
 A for loop can also count backwards, so long as we can define the right conditions.